 Maria Rene de Perez worked with Hideko to establish the home and has acted as the administrator since Hideko left the country.
 Rene and her husband Rafahel live next door to Megumi and act as dad and mom to the girls.
 They have a tremendous ministry and influence with the girls and we are thrilled to watch girls who have been with us since 2004 blossom into responsable, loving, young women.

-There are currently 14 girls living at Megumi ranging in age from 5 years old to 18 years old.
+There are currently 12 girls living at Megumi.
 We encourage the girls to study hard and there are two girls now studying in the university as well as one girl about to graduate from Bible College.
 We are proud of these young ladies and are convinced that God has something special prepared for them.

 The girls attend Emmanuel Baptist Church which is just a couple of blocks away from the home and are active as Sunday school helpers and teachers and are involved in other ministries in the church as well.
 Their enthusiasm is a tremendous blessing to the entire congregation.